Siborg18/CV/README.md

 ## EMPLOYMENT HISTORY

-**September 2021 – Present 		Gloucestershire Constabulary 		Applications Analyst**
+**September 2021 – April 2022		Gloucestershire Constabulary 		Applications Analyst**

 Outline
 Reporting to the Application Services Team Leader at the Gloucestershire Constabulary, providing 2nd line support to police officers and support staff across the county.
 By maintaining a portfolio of 3rd  party applications.
 Involved in an ITSM improvement project to make the self-service portal and the analyst portal as user friendly as possible.